 Assigning liability for a traffic accident can be complicated.
 There are times when the motorcyclist did not violate any laws and the fault for the collision rests completely with the other party, who perhaps was distracted for a moment while responding to a text message on his phone or made a turn without checking to see if the coast was clear.
 But in other cases, a motorcyclist may be partially at fault, whether for violating the speed limit, following too closely behind another vehicle or driving under the influence of drugs or alcohol.

-In cases where both drivers bear some responsibility for the accident, Florida’s pure comparative negligence rule will be used to determine damages for the plaintiff.
-Under this rule, you are still able to file a claim and obtain compensation even when you share some of the fault for the collision.
-However, the amount of damages you recover will be reduced proportionate to the degree of fault it is determined you bear.
+In cases where both drivers bear some responsibility for the accident, Florida’s modified comparative negligence rule will be used to determine damages for the plaintiff.
+Under this rule, you are still able to file a claim and obtain compensation as long as you are 50% or less at fault for the collision.
+If you are over 50% at fault, you will be denied all recovery.
+If you bear 50% or less fault in the accident, the amount of damages you recover will be reduced proportionate to the degree of fault it is determined you bear.
 For example, if a court concludes you were 30 percent at fault and your damages are $100,000, you will be able to collect only $70,000.
 Among the kinds of negligent actions that can result in your being found partially at fault for a crash are speeding, veering in and out of lanes, and failure to use proper signals.

 Motorcycle collisions are known to cause severe injuries, including some that can incapacitate the victim.
 Among these are amputation of limbs, traumatic brain injuries, spinal cord injuries, scars and disfigurement and broken bones.
 Damages you can claim fall into three major categories: